Joyce Chitsulo: Life

 In May 2024 Chitsulo's Public Appointments Committee demanded that the Ministry of Foreigns Affairs should recall all of their staff working abroad who were principal officers who had not been vetted by the PAC.
 The request came after David Bisnowaty's appointment to be Malawi's charge d'affaires in Israel.
 PAC approve all senior appointments but it appears that this had been avoided by the Ministry of Foreigns Affairs.
 Chitsulo accused the ministry of appointing principal officers on a temporary basis as they could in theory lead an embassy for four years without any oversight by the PAC.
 Bisnowaty (an ex MP) and Nancy Tembo argued that the oversight was unnecessary and Bisnowaty was volunteering for the role.
 Chitsulo and civil society supporters wanted Bisnowaty to be approved and they found the argument that he was a volunteer, when he was controlling the embassy's funds, was dubious.
 Chitsulo's Public Appointments Committee was also concerned with public officials working in Malawi.
 All public officials are required by law to declare their assets and they should have been doing this for ten years.
 There were just over 14,500 public officers but in the last year 1,788 had failed to make the necessary declaration.
 She conceded that this was less than last year but she demanded that these people should be dismissed for failing to follow the law.

 President Lazurus Chakwera appointed Chitsulo as the Deputy Minister of Local Government, Unity and Culture and as a result she was replaced in January 2025 by Grant Ndecha as the chair of the PAC.

 Death

 Chitsulo died after collapsing at her home on 6 June 2025 at the age of 47.
 Monica Chang'anamuno who was then the Minister of Defence said that she "was a gift for Mwanza and Malawi".
+Her daughter Maureen Chirwa successfully stood as a candidate MP for Mwanza West in the 2025 Malawian general election.